ddias3427/microservices1/Test.md

-# Evaluation test Module 1
+# Evaluation Module 1

 ## Question 1:
-> abc

-- ans1
-- ans2
+> What are the 4 main advantages of containers?

+- Portability, Isolation, Agility, and Scalability [ ]
+- Mobility, Isolation, Agility, and flexibility [ ]
+- Portability, Security, Agility, and flexibility [ ]
+- Mobility, Security, Agility, and Scalability [ ]

 ## Question 2:
 > abc